Counting Various Classes of Tournament Score Sequences: Introduction

 In graph theory, a \emph{tournament}, sometimes called a \emph{round-robin tournament}, is an oriented complete graph, i.e., a directed graph where for any two vertices $v$ and $w$ there is either a directed edge from $v$ to $w$ or from $w$ to $v$ but not both.
 For background information about tournaments, see the classic book by Moon \cite{moon} or the article by Harary and Moser \cite{HandM}.

 If an edge of a tournament is directed from vertex $v$ to vertex $w$ we say that $v$ \emph{dominates} $w$.
 The \emph{score} of a vertex $v$ is the number of vertices that $v$ dominates.
-The \emph{score sequence} of an $n$-vertex tournament, sometimes called the \emph{score vector,} is the sequence $(s_1, s_2, \ldots , s_n)$ of vertex scores, usually written in nondecreasing order:
+The \emph{score sequence} of an $n$-vertex tournament is the sequence $(s_1, s_2, \ldots , s_n)$ of vertex scores, written in nondecreasing order: